Richoux | A French Restaurant on Regent Street, London

 1.jpg

-*Your table must be booked in advance | available for groups of up to 6 people | discount applies to food only | cannot be used in conjunction with any other offers or discounts
+*Your table must be booked in advance | available for groups of up to 6 people | cannot be used in conjunction with any other offers or discounts

 Over a century on from its inception, Richoux has launched a new flagship on London's famous Regent Street, serving an all day menu of French classics and international favourites, inspired by the golden age of Parisian cafe culture.